<?xml version="1.0" encoding="UTF-8"?>

 <title>Bath Radiology</title>

-<atom:link href="http://bathradiology.co.uk/feed/" rel="self" type="application/rss+xml" />
+<atom:link href="https://bathradiology.co.uk/feed/" rel="self" type="application/rss+xml" />

 <description>Bath Radiology Group</description>